liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 Similarly, the ARKBAND solver needs a function to compute a banded approximation to the Jacobian matrix :math:`J(t,y)`.
 This function must be of type :c:func:`ARKDlsBandJacFn()`.
-The user can supply his/her own banded Jacobian approximation function, or use the default internal difference quotient approximation that comes with the ARKBAND solver.
-To specify a user-supplied Jacobian function *bjac*, ARKBAND provides the function :c:func:`ARKDlsSetBandJacFn()`.
-The ARKBAND solver passes the pointer user data to the banded Jacobian approximation function.
+The user can supply a custom banded Jacobian approximation function, or use the default internal difference quotient approximation that comes with the ARKBAND solver.
+To specify a user-supplied Jacobian function, *bjac*, ARKBAND provides the function :c:func:`ARKDlsSetBandJacFn()`.
+The ARKBAND solver passes the user data pointer to the banded Jacobian approximation function.
 This allows the user to create an arbitrary structure with relevant problem data and access it during the execution of the user-supplied Jacobian function, without using global data in the program.
 The pointer user data may be specified through :c:func:`ARKodeSetUserData()`.

-Moreover, if the ODE system involves a non-identity mass matrix, :math:`M\ne I`, the ARKBAND solver needs a function to compute a banded approximation to the mass matrix :math:`M(t)`.
-This function must be of type :c:func:`ARKDlsBandMassFn()`.
-The user must supply his/her own banded mass matrix approximation function, since there is no default.
-To specify this user-supplied mass matrix function *bmass*, ARKBAND provides the function :c:func:`ARKDlsSetBandMassFn()`.
+Similarly, if the ODE system involves a non-identity mass matrix, :math:`M\ne I`, the ARKBAND solver needs a function to compute a band approximation to the mass matrix :math:`M(t)`.
+If the Newton linear systems are solved using ARKBAND and the mass matrix systems are not, then the user must supply his/her own band mass matrix function, *bmass*, since there is no default value.
+This function must be of type :c:func:`ARKDlsBandMassFn()`, and should be set using the function :c:func:`ARKDlsSetBandMassFn()`.
+We note that the ARKBAND solver passes the user data pointer to the band mass matrix function.
-Alternatively, since the mass matrix systems must also be solved separately from the implicit stage systems, if a user chooses the ARKBAND solver for these mass matrix-specific solves, then the mass matrix function will already be supplied to :c:func:`ARKMassBand()` or :c:func:`ARKMassLapackBand()`, and does not need to be specified again.
-We note that the ARKBAND solver passes the pointer user data to the banded mass matrix approximation function.
 This allows the user to create an arbitrary structure with relevant problem data and access it during the execution of the user-supplied mass matrix function, without using global data in the program.
 The pointer user data may be specified through :c:func:`ARKodeSetUserData()`.